Popular options are composite, wood, aluminum, and PVC.

 Composite and synthetic decking are low-maintenance options.

-If a new deck is on your lengthy list of home projects, there’s no time like the present to get started.
+If a new deck is on your lengthy list of home projects, there’s no time like the present to start exploring the best decking material available.
 Ideally, you’ll want to create your masterpiece with a long-lasting deck material so you can enjoy your time with friends and family and lazy afternoons with your dog for many years to come.

 In addition to longevity, cost, aesthetics, and ease of use should also factor into your decision.
-If you’re not sure where to start, here’s a look at some common types of deck materials, their longevity, and what you can expect when working with each.
+If you’re not sure where to start, here’s a look at some common types of deck material options, their longevity, and what you can expect when working with each.

 Wood has proven to be most people’s go-to for decking materials.
 For most, wood yields a lovely end result.
 It’s easy to cut and, overall, just easy to work with.
 But a closer look into the wood category will reveal plenty of wood species to choose from.

 There’s a lot to consider, from pressure-treated pine, which is easy to find, to redwood, which is less expensive and lasts longer.
 Here’s a closer look into some specific entries in the wood decking category.

 Ipe wood decking is hardwood, so it’s pretty good at repelling water.
 It’s also resistant to insects or fungi.
 To give you an idea of what ipe wood can do, the Coney Island Boardwalk was constructed in 1923 using ipe decking.
 Not only has the boardwalk withstood the test of time for almost a century, but it’s done so in a harsh environment of water and salt.